authcompanion/authcompanion2/README.md

 this web form: http://localhost:3002/v1/web/login.
 The server response includes an access token for use when authenticating to backend APIs and redirects the user to your application's home page.

-### 3. Examine the APIs
+### 3. Read the Integration Guide

-Lastly, have a read through the [Authentication API](#authentication-api) for information on how you can manage user authentication for your web app.
-Both the built-in Web Forms and Auth API work together to get up and running with user auth quickly.
+Have a look through the [Integration Guide](https://docs.authcompanion.com/guide/integrate.html) to understand how your frontend applications and backend web services interact with AuthC.

 ---